Search Arizona Arrests & Criminal Records for Free: All Counties in AZ

 7. Confirm the returned results match the person you are searching for and pay the small fee.

-Arizona County Arrest Records Search: (AZ Inmate Search and Mugshots)
+Arizona County Arrest Records Search (AZ Inmate Search & Mugshots)

-Each of Arizona’s fifteen counties maintains its own jail under the county sheriff’s office and are an excellent source for Arizona arrest records because they can be checked online with ease.
+Each of fifteen counties of the state maintains its own jail under the county sheriff’s office and are an excellent source for Arizona arrest records because they can be checked online with ease.

 These jails house inmates awaiting trial on criminal charges, but may also include those who are sentenced to short incarceration terms as part of sentencing (typically minimum security inmates) or being held until a spot opens at a Department of Corrections facility.4